jmbejara/comp-econ-sp18/README.md

 * We will have one midterm.
 It will take place on Monday, April 30 during the regularly scheduled TA session, 7:30-8:30 PM in SHFE 103.
 * Read the lectures ahead of time.
 The lectures (from, e.g., QuantEcon or the Python Data Science Handbook) have hyperlinks to the appropriate text.
+* Solutions to the homework will be posted in a separate GitHub repo, found here: https://github.com/econ-21410-sp18/comp-econ-hw-jbejarano1

 **Books Used**